brokenhandsio/SteamPress/README.md

 * `posts` - a Node containing data about the posts and metadata for the paginator.
 You can access the posts by calling the `.data` object on it, which is an array of blog posts if there are any, in date descending order.
 The posts will be made with a `longSnippet` context (see below)
 * `tags` - an array of tags if there are any
 * `authors` - an array of the authors if there are any
-* `user` - the currently logged in user if a user is currently logged in
 * `disqus_name` - the name of your Disqus site if configured
 * `blog_index_page` - a boolean saying we are on the index page of the blog - useful for navbars
 * `site_twitter_handle` - the Twitter handle for the site if configured